Our website uses cookies to help improve your experience.

 There may also be a need for you to provide other supporting documents required for the purposes of litigation, to prove the financial loss you have suffered.
 If and when this need arises, we will contact you.

-We know other law firms are also investigating a claim against manufacturers of diesel vehicles in relation to the ‘defeat devices’ installed in their UK registered vehicles and, whilst we cannot speak for their approach, what we can say is that we currently represent thousands of Claimants in actions against a number of different diesel vehicle manufacturers (claims which arise out of similar facts), and we are committed to ensuring all parties affected by the ‘emission scandal’ are compensated.
+We currently represent thousands of Claimants in actions against a number of different diesel vehicle manufacturers (claims which arise out of similar facts), and we are committed to ensuring all parties affected by the ‘emission scandal’ are compensated.

 We will look to utilise our vast civil litigation experience, together with our experience of larger corporate entities and group actions, to ensure we best represent our clients throughout their claims process.

-Our ability to deliver means we have secured funding and insurance cover, which enables us to proceed with any individual’s claim on a ‘no-win, no-fee’ basis.
+As a successful claimant law firm, we have sufficient resources and, we have secured insurance cover, which enables us to proceed with any individual’s claim on a ‘no-win, no-fee’ basis.

 We will put an After-The-Event (ATE) Insurance policy in place to protect you from being liable for your opponent’s legal costs should your claim be unsuccessful.
 The cost of the ATE insurance premium is a cost that we bear in the event your claim is unsuccessful.